NekoFuwaFuwa/MococoBot/README.md

 # MococoBot

 A disocrd bot inspired by the FUWAMOCO.
-It provides various fun and uitlity commands for mannging 1 specific server.
+It provides various fun and uitlity commands for managing 1 specific server.

 Join the server to view MococoBot live: [MococoBot Server](https://discord.gg/vtwsqP3svF)